CHAPTER 1: Beers, Brawls, and Beautiful Brothers

 "Failing?!"
 I turned back to the bartender as he slid the fresh beer over to me, "I'll add another couple tequila shots and another beer to that round!"

 I downed the fresh beer and turned back to the guys with a coy smile while I waited for the rest.

-"Failing.
-That's not something I do when it comes to drinking."
-I could hear glasses hit the counter behind me so I spun around, "cheers eh" and downed them.
+"Failing is not something I do when it comes to drinking."
+I heard glasses hit the counter behind me so I spun around, yelled, "Cheers!", and downed them.

-I looked up past my empties, "Shit, and I only just got here."
+I looked up past my empties and pouted.
+"Shit, and I only just got here."

-I pouted as Doc looked at me with an appreciative smile, "and listen, fellas, I d-don't want anyone to know.
+Doc looked at me and smiled appreciatively.
+"And listen, fellas, I d-don't want anyone to know.
 So you k-k-keep your t-traps shut!
 You know what they say...
 People in glass houses sink sh-sh-ships."

 He looked very serious, I don't think he knows he messed that up.

 "Hey, Doc, I gotta buy you, like, a proverb book or somethin'.
 This mix-and-match shit's gotta go."

 Everyone started to laugh so I figured I'd defend the old coot!